Professor Anthony Caleshu

 April 2006, External Consultant to Ruskin College, Oxford on their proposed 'BA English and Creative Writing' programme.

-Peer reviewer for Irish Association of American Studies Journal and Irish Centre for Poetry Studies Journal, POST.
+Peer reviewer for various journals and presses, including: Irish Association of American Studies Journal; Modern Philology (Chicago); Irish Centre for Poetry Studies Journal, POST; University of Dublin Press

 Contemporary Literature (poetry, fiction)